Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Main Results

-Here $\pi_r$ and $\pi_s$ are projections onto the first and second component of the coupling $\pi$.
-In the definition of $\W_N^2$, $c_N$ is the induced cost function on $\mathbb{R}^{N+m}$ with We note that in~\eqref{eq:finitedimdualitymain}, the minimizer in the $\phi$ variable and the maximizer in the $Q^{(N)}$ variable exist, which justifies the minimization and the maximization operators.
-Denote by $\phi^\star_N$ (resp.~$Q^\star_N$) the (unique) solution to the outer optimization problem in the left-hand (resp.~right-hand) side of~\eqref{eq:finitedimdualitymain}.
-Then $(\phi^\star_N,Q^\star_N)$ is the (unique) pair of Nash equilibrium for problem~\eqref{eq:finitedimdualitymain} in the sense that
+\review{where recall that $w_n$ are the parameters of the Hilbert space norm $\|\cdot\|_{\mathcal{H}_w}$.} We note that in~\eqref{eq:finitedimdualitymain}, the minimizer in the $\phi$ variable and the maximizer in the $Q^{(N)}$ variable exist, which justifies the min and the max operators.
+Denote by $\phi^\star_N$ and $Q^\star_N$ the (unique) solution to the outer optimization problem in the left-hand and the right-hand side of~\eqref{eq:finitedimdualitymain}, respectively.
+Then $(\phi^\star_N,Q^\star_N)$ \nomenclature{$(\phi^\star_N,Q^\star_N)$}{pair of Nash equilibrium in finite-dimensional approximation}{nomencl:nashfiniteopt} is the (unique) pair of Nash equilibrium for problem~\eqref{eq:finitedimdualitymain} in the sense that

-The structural properties of the optimal solutions reveal that $Q^\star_N$ is a centered Gaussian distribution, and $\phi^\star_N$ is a linear prediction rule.
+The structural properties of the optimal solutions reveal that $Q^\star_N$ is a centered Gaussian distribution, and $\phi^\star_N$ is a linear prediction rule (see details in the full proof).
 Namely, for any $x \in \mathcal{D}$,